Pagan the Butler: Career

+Pagan was an influential retainer of Baldwin II of Jerusalem.
+According to Lindsay L. Brook, he was likely the brother of Stephanie, wife of Guy of Milly and later Baldwin I of Ramla.
+This would make Pagan the uncle of both Philip of Milly, a Grand Master of the Knights Templar, as supported by the late 13th-century Lignages d'Outremer, and Barisan, first lord of Ibelin.
+However, Philip married a noblewoman, Isabella, and Steven Runciman writes that she was a niece of Pagan the Butler, so the lineages are not certain.

+The Lignages d'Outremer claims that Stephanie, and therefore Pagan, came from a noble Flemish family, though Brooks states this social rank is not possible.

-Pagan was an influential retainer of Baldwin II of Jerusalem who mounted the throne in 1118.
-Baldwin soon reorganized the royal court and appointed his faithful supporters to the highest offices.
+When Baldwin II was crowned in 1118, he reorganised the royal court and appointed his faithful supporters to the highest offices.
 Pagan was first mentioned as the king's butler in 1120.
 Hans Eberhard Mayer argues that Pagan the Butler (who was mentioned in 1120) and Pagan of Montreal (mentioned in 1126) were not identical, but other historians have not accepted Mayer's view.
-Pagan replaced Roman of Le Puy as lord of Oultrejordain by 1126.
-According to a royal charter which was issued in 1161, Pagan was the first lord of Oultrejordain, which implies that Le Puy had not ruled the whole territory of the lordship.
+Pagan replaced Roman of Le Puy as lord of Transjordan by 1126.
+According to a royal charter which was issued in 1161, Pagan was the first lord of Transjordan, which implies that Roman had not ruled the whole territory of the lordship.

 Initially, Pagan had his seat in the castle of Montréal.
 After he could not prevent a band of Syrian soldiers from making a raid across the Jordan River, he decided to build a new fortress at a triangular plateau at the Wadi al-Karak which was located closer to the Dead Sea and Jerusalem.
 He transferred his seat to the newly built Kerak Castle in 1142.
 Pagan died in the late 1140s.
 He was succeeded by his nephew Maurice.